 The Longfield points system is a simple and transparent way for students, parents/carers and teachers to evaluate how well students are conducting themselves.
+Parents/carers are able to view both positive and negative behaviour points issues by teaching staff on the MCAS app.

-3.1 PROMOTING POSITIVE BEHAVIOUR
+3.1 Promoting Positive Behaviour